ajamolebalikis/Pharm-Data-Analysis-Project/README.md

 Businesses face challenges in understanding sales performance due to fragmented data, lack of geographic insights, and limited visibility into customer behavior and product trends.
 Key issues include:

-1. Identifying year-over-year and seasonal sales trends.
+ - Identifying year-over-year and seasonal sales trends.
-2. Analyzing product performance across regions and channels.
+ - Analyzing product performance across regions and channels.
-3. Understanding customer demographics and channel effectiveness.
+ - Understanding customer demographics and channel effectiveness.
-4. Managing and cleaning fragmented datasets for accurate analysis.
+ - Managing and cleaning fragmented datasets for accurate analysis.
-5. Leveraging visual and geospatial insights to make data-driven decisions.
+ - Leveraging visual and geospatial insights to make data-driven decisions.

 ### Project Overview

-The purpose of this project is to analyze sales performance and identify product trends by leveraging SQL for querying and Python for advanced data analysis and visualizations.

-We use a pharmacy sales dataset to:
-- Create a normalized database with dimension and fact tables.
-- Clean data to ensure integrity by handling nulls, and correcting spelling inconsistencies.
-- Generate an ER diagram to visualize relationships.
-- Analyze total sales for each product to identify top-selling products.
-- Understand product trends over time.
-- Analyze sales trends by location.
+This project focuses on analyzing sales data using Python and SQLite to uncover trends, patterns, and actionable insights that drive business decisions.
+The dataset includes details on sales transactions, products, customer demographics, geographic locations, and sales channels.
+By combining database management, advanced analytics, and geospatial visualizations, the project provides a comprehensive understanding of sales performance across time, products, regions, and customer segments.

+The analysis involved:

-- Perform exploratory data analysis and visualize results.
+- Organized data into structured tables for efficient querying and analysis.
+- Merged data from multiple sources, calculated total sales, and cleaned for duplicates and null values.
+- Exploratory Data Analysis (EDA):
+- Conducted detailed investigations to understand data distribution, identify outliers, and assess relationships between variables.
+- Sales Performance Analysis
+- Yearly and Monthly Trends
+- Products Performance and Trends
+- Geographic Performance
+- Customer Demographics and Channel Analysis
+- Geospatial Analysis with Python using Geopandas and Plotly

 ### Tools Used
 SQL: For data extraction and transformation.